magicaltrap/clickbait_fastai/README.md

 `preprocessing_csv.ipynb`

 Download the labeled and unlabeled dataset from the Clickbait Challenge homepage.
 Run the `preprocessing_csv.ipynb` notebook to create CSV files for our classifier later.
 You will end up with 3 different  CSV files:
-* CSV for the labeled data We need the data in a specific format
+* CSV for the labeled data
 * CSV for the unlabeled data
-* CSV for the a combined labeled/unlabeled data
+* CSV for the combined labeled/unlabeled data

 We need the data in a specific format: